 We can only assume that's because you haven't seen our latest offers

 Could Vitamin D be the ray of hope we need?
-As the epidemic is progressing, scientists across the world are looking for solutions.
+As the epidemic progresses, scientists across the world are looking for solutions.

 Vitamin D is a fat-soluble vitamin that we often mention as a crucial micronutrient for healthy bones because it promotes calcium absorption.
 However, this vitamin is more powerful than previously thought.